-‘Social Selling’ has been a buzzword around eCommerce for a few years now and it has a bit of a mixed reputation amongst merchants.
+‘Social selling’ has been a buzzword around eCommerce for a few years now and it has a bit of a mixed reputation among merchants.
 So what’s the deal?
 How can it help your store grow?

 From unboxing videos on YouTube (which are ridiculously popular) to influencer promotions on Instagram and Snapchat, social media has evolved.